Snowflake

 -

 Parameter Description (Optional) Fetch every You can choose to set the frequency to fetch object names in minutes, hours, days, or weeks.
-The default frequency to fetch object names is 1 hour. -
+The default frequency is 1 hour. -

 Dataset Details: The metadata that Dremio needs for query planning such as information required for fields, types, shards, statistics, and locality.
 These are the parameters to fetch the dataset information.

-Parameter Description Fetch mode You can choose to fetch only from queried datasets that are set by default.
-Dremio updates details for previously queried objects in a source.
+Parameter Description Fetch mode You can choose to fetch only from queried datasets, which is set by default.
+Dremio updates details for previously queried objects.
 Fetching from all datasets is deprecated.
 Fetch every You can choose to set the frequency to fetch dataset details in minutes, hours, days, or weeks.
-The default frequency to fetch dataset details is 1 hour.
+The default frequency is 1 hour.
 Expire after You can choose to set the expiry time of dataset details in minutes, hours, days, or weeks.
-The default expiry time of dataset details is 3 hours.
+The default expiry time is 3 hours.

 Privileges

-- (Optional) For Privileges, enter the user name or role name that you want to grant access to and click the Add to Privileges button.
-The added user or role is displayed in the Users table.
+- Enter the username or role name that you want to grant access to and click the Add to Privileges button.
+The added user or role is displayed in the USERS/ROLES table.

-- (Optional) For the users or roles in the Users table, toggle the green checkmark for each privilege you want to grant on the Dremio source that is being created.
+- For the users or roles in the USERS/ROLES table, toggle the checkmark for each privilege you want to grant on the Dremio source that is being created.

 - Click Save after setting the configuration.